Benford behavior resulting from stick and box fragmentation processes: Proof of Theorem

-where in the last line we use the fact that the integral $\int_{-\infty}^\infty |x|\varphi(x)dx$ is the expected value of the absolute value of a standard normal random variable, which is finite.
+where in the last line we use the fact that the integral $\int_{-\infty}^\infty |x|\varphi(x)dx$ is the expected value of the absolute value of a standard Gaussian random variable, which is finite.
 When $y\geq 0$, we have

-Hence, \eqref{second derivative dimension 2} becomes
+Hence, \eqref{derivative of main part of main term of PDF of normalized log max volume dimension 2} becomes

 where in the second line we employ the fact that $\int (y-x)\varphi(y-x)dx=\varphi(y-x)$.
-Thus, if $d=2$, regardless of whether $y\leq 0$ or $y\geq 0$, $d^2\mathcal{M}_{Y^{(N)}}(y)/dy^2$ is on the order of $\varphi(y/2)+\varphi(y+C\sqrt{N})$.
+Thus, if $d=2$, regardless of whether $y\leq 0$ or $y\geq 0$, $d^2\mathcal{M}_{Y^{(N)}}(y)/dy^2$ is on the order of $\varphi(y/2)+\varphi(y+N^{\delta'})$.
 This concludes the estimate of $d^2\mathcal{M}_{Y^{(N)}}(y)/dy^2$ for $d=2$.